 Stages of the Engineering Change Process

-This process begins when someone identifies an issue with a product or manufacturing process.
+This engineering change management process begins when someone identifies an issue with a product or manufacturing process.
 Next, the impact of the issue is further evaluated at the departmental level.
 An engineering change request (ECR) is then drafted which includes a suggested fix, affected parts, and an estimate of costs.

 Key stakeholders, also known as a change control board, receive the ECR, including but not limited to engineers, supply chain partners, and management and continue through the approval process.
-After necessary revisions and careful consideration, the ECR is either denied or agreed to.
+After necessary revisions and careful consideration, the proposed change is either denied or agreed to.
 The stakeholders look at the impact of a change and feasibility.
 If agreed on, discussion of a solution may also begin at this time.
 If the suggested change is a crucial repair, the organization may have no choice but to move forward with an ECO.
 Even if the repair is costly and could cause production to be shut down, management is obligated to issue an ECO if the product is unsafe for customers.

 With the change being deemed feasible, an engineering change order is drafted to summarize what modifications have been made.
 At this stage, unilateral updates may be made across diagrams, computer aided design (CAD) files, and standard operating procedures (SOPs).
 Final approval from key stakeholders is necessary before moving on to ensure all departments are on the same page.

-Now that the suggested change has been agreed upon, it can be put into practice.
+Now that the requested change has been agreed upon, it can be put into practice.
 Those immediately affected are notified, making the change based directly on information found in the ECO documentation.
 Following the documentation and engineering change order process is key to maintaining traceability throughout the project.

 An engineering change request (ECR) differs from an engineering change order (ECO) in that these requests serve as prerequisites for putting an ECO in motion.
 ECRs determine the necessity and viability of a change by providing an estimate of the resources it will require.
 After review by key stakeholders, an ECO will be processed if necessary.